Shannon-Watts/Crime_Deprivation_West_Midlands/README.md

 ## Research Purpose
 'Crimes of despair' (The Independent, 2020).

-The
+Are social disadvantage, poverty and crime linked?

-What is the link between crime and deprivation.
-Are you more likely to see higher levels of
+What is the link between crime and deprivation?
+Are you more likely to see higher levels of crime in areas with high deprivation levels?
+Does the type of crime differ depending on the level of deprivation in an area?

-The Index of Multiple Deprivation (IMD)  --- of which crime is one indicator.
-But,
+The IMD score is created with 7 domains of deprivation: Income (22.5%), Employment (22.5%), Education (13.5%), Health (13.5%), Crime (9.3%), Barriers to Housing & Services (9.3%), and Living Environment (9.3%).
+We expect that because crime is one domain used to create the IMD score that the crime rates in the LLSOAs should correlate with the IMD score.

 ## Hypothesis
 The higher the IMD score the higher the rate of crime in a LSOA within a district.